andytaylor/artemis-websphere-integration/websphere/README.md

 ![Install rar 2](etc/installrar3.png)

-The important element here ate the `JNDI Name` which is the Connection Factory configured in the MDB:
+The important element here is the `JNDI Name` which is the Connection Factory configured in the MDB:

 ```java
 @Resource(mappedName="java:eis/ArtemisConnectionFactory")
 private ConnectionFactory connectionFactory;
 ```

-Also yuo wll need to configure the Security Settings to use the alias created earlier.
+Also you wll need to configure the Security Settings to use the alias created earlier.

 Once you can now click `Apply` the `Connection pool properties` and `Advanced connection factory properties` on th right will be clickable, if needed you can update the defaults for the the connection factory and connection pool.